Is a Federal Assault Charge Different from a State Assault Charge?

 In a similar vein, attorneys and their fees may seem intimidating and you may want to settle things yourself, but that is exactly what the prosecution is counting on.
 A skilled criminal defense attorney has years of specific education dedicated to helping people in your shoes, which means they simply know what to do more than you do alone.
 They know the tricks both state and federal prosecutors pull, they know how to build a strong defense, how to fact-find and investigate, and how to best represent you overall in court.
 Hiring a strong attorney now can help you avoid a lifetime of unfair consequences.

-If you’ve been accused of felony-level assault here in Copperas Cove, the criminal defense attorneys at Mary Beth Harrell Law Firm are ready to help.
+If you’ve been accused of felony-level assault here in Copperas Cove, the criminal defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers are ready to help.
 Serving all of Central Texas, including Waco, Belton, and Harker Heights, and Coryell, McLennan and Bell Counties, we are proud to represent as many fellow Texans as possible without any judgment or assumption.
 To get started on your case, call us today or use our contact form, and we’ll fight your charges together.